What is Happening in Vail Valley Fall 2022

 October 31 @ 2:00 pm – 5:00 pm

 Get ready for Halloween fun!
-The Vail Recreation District will host the 29th Annual Trick or Treat Trot on Sunday, October 31, 2022.
+The Vail Recreation District will hosts its annual Trick or Treat Trot every October 31st.
 The Trick or Treat Trot is a great opportunity for kids (infants up to 10-year-olds, plus their families) to trick-or-treat through the streets of Vail from 2 to 5 p.m.

 Halloween in Minturn